mozilla/pdf.js/README..md

 Walk through the pdf and highlight sentences and words one by one.

 1. Leverages the pdf.js' internal event-based "search" functionality
+2. Highlights the played word by comparing timestamps with Timer's state
-2. Simultaneously highlights the current sentence and word - TODO
+3. Simultaneously highlights the current sentence and word - TODO

     - the challenge lies in that the internal search is not able to find more than one thing at the same time
     - potential solution: double the code that searches and emit a different events fow words and sentences